“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 I finish washing Roxie, walk the dogs, feed them, then sweep the sidewalk, then do pushups, situps, then go running.

 At two I am dropped off for a haircut.
 I wait in the outer waiting room until I am called.
-The barber, Jeremy, or stylist, as his sign says, is cool, but consistently kind, even to me.
+The barber, Jared, or stylist, as his sign says, is cool, but consistently kind, even to me.

-Jeremy cuts my hair so short that when Flower sees me, she asks: “Did you turn your hair blonde?”
+Jared cuts my hair so short that when Flower sees me, she asks: “Did you turn your hair blonde?”

 “And how come you would come home with stories about Grace and John going to the Golden Corral buffet when you already knew they had broken up?”
 Dawn asks.